Logo

 It’s about planning and wider commercial awareness, too

+In an industry that changes as rapidly as ours it’s easy to stagnate when the immediate priority is to get the work done and billed.
 That’s why our resource management workshop focuses on forward planning and aligning recruitment and training needs to your new business pipeline.
 Or as one delegate put it:

 ‘The course gave me a greater understanding of resource management as a strategic role and the positive difference [it makes] to the agency’s bottom line.’